 Garmin introduced it as a GPS running watch.
 So let’s hope the Forerunner 235 features the best of the basic running function.
 While it’s no less compatible in other activity and fitness tracking, the watch is certainly a good buy as it can relay smart notifications for you.

 While indoor, you can put on it and track your running in a treadmill or stationary cycle.
 You can set an ‘other’ option if you’re interested in weight lifting or yoga etc. The accelerometer sensor on the watch is used to track reports of your indoor exercises.
 It will give you data on pace, distance, time, and so more.
 When you are outside for running, GPS and GLONASS (alternative for GPS made by Russia) will lock on your location.
+If location sharing isn’t on your comfort zone, you can switch it off.

 It gives precise and accurate tracking of distance and location.
 And you’ll also get data for time, pace, burned calories, etc. And for more in-depth insights, you can also peek at the average pace, current pace, or best pace data.
 It helps a lot if you want to hit a certain goal.
+However, sometimes it feels like the data isn’t accurate to some extent.
+Comparing with Fitbit, I found out a little differences on the measurements.

 With the heart rate monitor, you can notice if you’re building an athletic heart.
 The pumping capacity increases if you run on a regular basis.
 Just tighten the GPS running watch around your wrist, you’ll receive cascades of data regarding your heart rhythm.
 You need to place it as near as the pulsations of arteries to get the most accurate measurements.